A classic green Basil Pesto recipe. Perfectly balanced for flavour and texture, with tips for making and ideas on how to use it.

 Only use Extra Virgin Olive Oil

-When making my Basil Pesto Recipe, it is important to only use olive oil that is graded ‘extra virgin’.
-This is the true oil that is gained from cold pressing the olives without any chemicals, heat or impurities.
-Not only does it tastes better, but it maintains its nutritional qualities and is far more natural for dishes that don’t need to be cooked.
+Important: When making my Basil Pesto Recipe, only use olive oil graded ‘extra virgin’.
+This is oil from olives that have been cold pressed without any chemicals, heat or impurities.
+It tastes better, maintains its nutritional qualities and is more natural for dishes that aren’t cooked.
 Using standard cooking-grade olive oil may add a slight bitterness.

 Go easy on the garlic

 Pesto recipes vary in how much garlic they use.
 But I speak from experience when I say ‘go easy on the garlic’… Add too much and your carefully crafted Pesto will taste harsh and overpowering.
 Remember that the garlic in Pesto is raw and hasn’t been ‘tamed’ with cooking.
 Thus, it can quickly crowd the balanced blend of cheese, pine nuts and basil to the extent that it is quite unpleasant to eat.

 Start low at a maximum of ½ a clove (less if the clove is very large).
 You can always add more to taste later if needed.

 Seasoning of anything is a personal thing.
 Some people like a little less or more salt and pepper… Others prefer a hint of acidity or greater sweetness…

 Therefore, when making this Basil Pesto Recipe, be sure to taste the final mix and to adjust the level of seasoning (along with garlic and lemon juice) to taste.

 Although not all recipes use it, I add a little lemon juice when making Pesto for the following reasons.
 Lemon…

 - Gives the pesto a light freshness.
 The citrus acidity is (and should be) subtle, but will ‘brighten’ the flavour on the tastebuds and offer a ‘cleanness’ that enhances the experience of eating it.